s0akes/granularSynthProject/README.md

 such as the density of the grains.

 GOALS:
-Trigger creation of grains WITHOUT RANDOMNESS with MIDI Apply default ADSR values from ValueTree
+Trigger creation of grains WITHOUT RANDOMNESS with MIDI <br />
+Apply default ADSR values from ValueTree
 Add sliders to edit these values and update ValueTree Implement randomness